google/transit/gtfs-realtime/spec/en/reference.md

 ## _enum OccupancyStatus_

-The nominal state of passenger occupancy for the vehicle or carriage.
+The state of passenger occupancy for the vehicle or carriage.

 Individual producers may not publish all OccupancyStatus values.
 Therefore, consumers must not assume that the OccupancyStatus values follow a linear scale.
-Consumers should represent OccupancyStatus values as the nominal state indicated and intended by the producer.
+Consumers should represent OccupancyStatus values as the state indicated and intended by the producer.
 Likewise, producers must use OccupancyStatus values that correspond to actual vehicle occupancy states.

 For describing passenger occupancy levels on a linear scale, see `occupancy_percentage`.